Sepak Tekong

 Sepak Tekong is a traditional children's game from Padang, West Sumatra, Indonesia similar in play to hide-and-seek.
 It is played in many regions around Indonesia.
 The name comes from the Minangkabau language.
 The word sepak means menendang or menyepak in Indonesian, which roughly translates to "kick" in English; and tekong means kaleng in Indonesian, which translates to the word "can" in English.
 Sepak Tekong therefore roughly translates to "kicking the can" in English.

+While almost sounding similar, Sepak Tekong is a different game from Sepak Takraw, a professional competitive sport played over a net with rattan ball.

 How to play

 Sepak Tekong is a game usually played by children around eight years of age and above.
 The ideal number of players is between three and ten people and it is normally played in a house or yard that has various places to hide.
 Players use either a coconut shell or a small milk can filled with sand as the can.
 It is essential that the can makes a loud sound when kicked.

 Before the game starts, the first player selects the best place to set the can and chooses the boundaries of where other players can hide.
 A lottery, called hompimpa, decides who will be the player that guards the can and seeks the players.

 To start the game, all of the children, including the guard and seeker, stand near the can.
 One player kicks the can as far as possible and then all the players, except the guard and seeker, go into hiding.
 The guard and seeker sits on the can with eyes closed until everyone else has hidden and called out "ready".
 The guard and seeker then begins searching for the hidden players.
 When the guard and seeker finds a hidden player, the guard and seeker says the hider's name.
 The hider and the guard and seeker race to the can.
 If the guard and seeker gets to the can first, the hider is declared caught and the guard and seeker continues to look for players that are hiding.
 If the guard and seeker leaves the can to search and a hider emerges and kicks the can, the players who were caught earlier can hide again.